listenToRipley/learn_docker/compose-01-starting-setup/README.md

     provide relative path to an env file with a list of variables that that container will use.

   PORTS
-    - Provide as a list "post port":"container internal port" can provide multiple ports
+    - Provide as a list "post port:container internal port" can provide multiple ports

   NETWORKS